Logo

 How can I zoom?

-In the new user interface of BIC Process Design you can apply the zoom on the whole window by holding down the Ctrl key and scrolling with the mouse wheel.
-Optionally, you can make the entire page larger or smaller.
-To do this, hold down the Ctrl key and select + or -.
+In the new user interface of BIC Process Design, you can zoom the entire window in or out.
+To do this, hold down the Ctrl key and scroll with the mouse wheel.
+Alternatively, hold down the Ctrl key and press + or -.

-If you view a diagram, you can zoom the diagram simply by scrolling with the mouse wheel.
-The mouse has to be placed in the diagram and its position determines the focus of the zoom.
+When you view a diagram, you can zoom by scrolling with the mouse wheel.
+The mouse pointer must be inside the diagram because the mouse position defines the zoom focus.

 How can I navigate through my browsing history?

 In BIC Process Design, you can navigate through your browsing history.
-To use this feature, you need to log in to portal.
-The header includes an option to browse the browser history, with the Back and Forward buttons typically disabled.
+To use this feature, you need to be logged in to the portal.
+The header contains the Back and Forward buttons.
+These buttons are usually disabled.

-When you navigate through elements in BIC Process Design, the Back button becomes enabled.
-This allows you to go back in the browser history, subsequently activating the Forward button.
-The Forward button then enables you to navigate forward in the browser history after having gone back.
-Both buttons respond to user actions and adapt to the browsing history.
+When you navigate through elements in BIC Process Design, the Back button becomes active.
+You can use it to go back in your browsing history.
+After that, the Forward button becomes active, allowing you to move forward again.
+Both buttons react to your actions and adjust to your browsing history.

 This screenshot shows the option to navigate through the browsing history.